Originally published in Homeopathic Links, Winter 2012.

 Jeremy Sherr, The Dynamics and Methodology of Homoeopathic Provings, Dynamis Books, 1994, p.27

 Manish Bhatia, ‘Homeopathic Potency Selection’.
-Homeopathy 4 Everyone 2009(9).
-Available online at https://hpathy.com/organon-philosophy/homeopathic-potency-selection/
+Homeopathy for Everyone 2009(9).
+Available online at http://hpathy.com/organon-philosophy/homeopathic-potency-selection/

 Richard G. Geldard, Remembering Heraclitus, Lindisfarne Books, 2000.